 How to Prune Some Popular Conifers

 When deciding how to prune, you will need to know the growth habit of the evergreen’s needles.
-There are 2 basic growth habits:
+There are two basic growth habits:

 - Whorled: Whorled branches, as the name implies, grow in somewhat of a circle around the branch.
 Examples of these would be Douglas-fir, firs, pines, and spruces.

 Pine tree needles grow in little bundles, like a feather duster.
-They generally grow in groups of 2, 3, or 5 needles, depending on the species.
+They generally grow in groups of two, three or five needles, depending on the species.
 There is one flush of growth each year, at the terminal ends of the shoots.
 You won’t see new growth on the inner stems.